Sourcesiri-Kamelot/swiftagent/QUICKSTART.md

 ---

 **Ready to experience the power of free, open-source AI?
-Start with `openllm` and explore the possibilities!** 🚀
+Start with `swiftagent` and explore the possibilities!** 🚀